 The pilot system consists of an altitude pilot, closing speed needle valve, wye strainer and pilot isolating valves.
-The altitude pilot contains a 3-way internal pilot valve that automatically applies inlet pressure to the top of the piston to close the main valve when the water level reaches maximum and exhausts the pressure from on top the piston when the water level falls about one foot below maximum to open the main valve and replenish the tank.
+The altitude pilot contains a 3-way internal pilot valve that automatically applies inlet pressure to the top of the piston to close the main valve when the water level reaches maximum and exhausts the pressure from on top the piston when the supply pressure falls below tank head to open the main valve and allow flow from the tank to the supply system.
 The action of the internal pilot valve is illustrated in Figures 2 and 3.